 The subject site abuts a regional multi-modal amenity to the north, the Scatter Wash Multi-Use Trail.
 This amenity area serves as a recreation amenity for future residents with regional connections as well as connections to the nearby residences and amenities.
-A pedestrian connection will be provided through the parking lot to a fence on the northern property line to enable the project's residents to access the trail.
+A pedestrian connection will be provided on the northeast side of the parking lot at the pedestrian plaza/trail access point to enable the project's residents to access the trail.